usc-isi-i2/kgtk/docs/transform/sample.md

 `kgtk sample` samples a KGTK file, dividing it into an output file and an optional reject file.

+The simplest way to use this command is sample the input file by a fraction.
-A probability option, `--probability frac`, determines the probability that an input record is passed to the standard output file.
-The probability ranges from 0.0 to 1.0, with 1 being the default.
-The sampling probaility is applied to each record (edge or node) in the input file independently.
-The number of records in the output file might not be exactly the same as the fraction times the number of records in the input file.
+`kgtk sample --probability frac` supplies the sampling probability that an input record will be passed to the primary output file.
+The probability value ranges from 0.0 to 1.0, with 1 being the default.
+The sampling probability is applied to each record (edge or node) in the input file independently.
+The number of records in the output file might not be exactly the same as the fraction times the number of records in the input file; occasionally, this size difference may be significant.

-The probability value must not be negative, and it must not be greater than 1.
+Another simple way to use this command is to specify the number of records to be included in the sample.  `kgtk sample --sample-size n` specifies a sample size of `n` (which must be positive).
+The output file will contain a sample of `n` records unless the input file has fewer than `n` records.
+Candidate records for the final sample will be buffered in memory as the input file is processed, thus a significant amount of time and memory may be needed if `n` is very large.

 Alternatively, `--input-size N` and `--sample-size n` may be provided.
-The sampling probability will be computed as n/N. The number of output records may not exactly match the desired countm unless `--exact` is specified. `--exact` consumes more memory on large input files.
+The sampling probability will be computed as `n/N`.
+The number of output records may not exactly match the sample size unless `--exact` is also specified. `--exact` required more time and memory to process, which might be significant on very large input files, but less time and memory than is required when `--input-size N` has not been specified.

-The input count, if specified, must be positive.
-The desired count, if specified, must be positive.
+The input size, if specified, must be positive.
+The sample size, if specified, must be positive.

-Finally, `--sample-size n` may be provided without `--input-size N`.
-Exactly `n` records will be selected, unless the input file has fewer than `n` records.
-The selected records will be buffered in memory as the input file is processed, so a significant amount of memory may be needed if `n` is large.

 This command defaults to `--mode=NONE` since it doesn't attach special meaning to particular columns.